express42/ansible-repertory/README.md

   * Workaround: make API calls serial
 * While using VirtualBox for testing you should change all mentions of interface 'eth0' to 'eth1'
 * Travis check will fail if VMs are already exists in DO
+* `molecule verify` doesn't launch the tests until you do not fix all lint errors.
+It may cause trouble if you use roles from Ansible-galaxy (Molecule checks them too)
+* Testinfra testing framework doesn't work well at this moment

 # Links
 * [Ansible documentation](https://docs.ansible.com/ansible/index.html "Ansible documentation")